You're Spoiled for Choice When it Comes to Stunning Green Spaces in Preston...

 Haslam Park is a fine example of a Victorian-influenced town park, set alongside the Lancaster Canal with many original features still in place.
 Every year since 2006 this park has proudly flown its Green Flag - with the area to the north of the park achieving Local Nature Reserve status.

 The city’s first Green Flag award-winner, receiving that honour back in 2002/03 and retaining it ever since is Grange Park, a green space noted for formal and informal sport, recreation and play.

 Find out more by visiting Preston City Council - Haslam Park.

-There’s a real community feel at Ribbleton Park too, another green space offering sports and recreation lovers from around the city a place to take a scenic stroll or play a game.
-Multiple facilities include a National Playing Fields Association-endorsed multi-ball games wall and skate park, while the Ribbleton Park community garden, with its own mural backdrop celebrates growth and the community.
+There’s a real community feel at Ribbleton Park; another green space offering sports and recreation lovers from around the city a place to take a scenic stroll or play a game.
+Multiple facilities include a National Playing Fields Association-endorsed multi-ball games wall and skate park.
+There's also the Ribbleton Park community garden, with its own mural backdrop celebrating growth and the community.

 Find out more by visiting Preston City Council - Ribbleton Park.

-Located to the west of the city close to Preston Docks is Ashton Park.
-It’s easily accessible by car, bike or on foot, and gained its first Green Flag award in 2011/12 retaining this every year since.
+Located to the west of the city, close to Preston Docks, is Ashton Park.
+It’s easily accessible by car, bike or foot and gained its first Green Flag award in 2011/12, retaining this every year since.

 Find out more by visiting Preston City Council - Ashton Park.

 Located on the east side of the city, Grange Park provides a place for formal and informal sport, recreation and play.
 It became Preston’s first Green Flag park during 2002-03 and has retained this status every year since.